How to choose a new mattress?

 How can I look after my mattress?

 It is important to know the measurements of different mattress sizes so that you can find the right size that will fit your room or bed (frame or ensemble).
-Below is the bed size and dimension (measurement) chart in millimeters for all standard sizes.
+Below is the mattress size and dimensions for all standard sizes:

 Pillows are often given little thought, but are extremely important in maintaining a healthy neck and shoulder posture during sleep.